 We want to reassure you that, whilst we are doing our best to keep care home life as normal as possible for residents, we are continuing to assess the situation nationally and locally, and to put in place measures to reduce the risk of the virus inadvertently being brought into the home.

-We are still accepting admissions, though there is a strict protocol pre-admission and those looking for care should contact our care support team at 020 3744 0853
+We are accepting admissions, though there is a protocol for pre-admission.
+Those looking for care should contact our care support team at 020 3744 0853

 We may still be recruiting for the home.
 If you are scheduled for an interview for this home, please contact the person who arranged your interview for further details.

 While we will do everything we can to maintain this information, please call the home before you set out for your visit, just in case anything has changed.
 This information should be considered in conjunction with information about the virus from Public Health England.